+- Any health care not given by a doctor from our list (except emergency treatment)

+- · Any care covered by Medicaid but not through managed care:

+- Prescription drugs

+- Long-term care services in a nursing home

+- Nursing facility services

+- Intermediate care facilities for members with mental handicap

+- Home- and community-based waiver services

-- Any health care not given by a doctor from our network (except emergency treatment or as part of continuity of care for new members) - Any care covered by Medicaid but not through managed care: - Intermediate care facilities for members with mental handicap - Dental services, except for those performed in an outpatient setting.
-UnitedHealthcare Community Plan covers the facility and anesthesia services when deemed medically necessary.
-Prior authorization is required. - Residential inpatient hospice services - Phones and TVs used when in the hospital - · Personal comfort items used in the hospital such as a barber - · Contact lenses, unless used to treat eye disease - Sunglasses and photo-gray lenses - Ambulances, unless medically necessary - · Infertility services
+- Dental services, except for those performed in an outpatient setting.
+UnitedHealthcare Community Plan covers the facility and anesthesia services when deemed medical necessary.
+Prior authorization is required.

+- Residential inpatient hospice services

+- Phones and TVs used when in the hospital

+- · Personal comfort items used in the hospital such as a barber

+- Contact lenses, unless used to treat eye disease

+- Sunglasses and photo-gray lenses

+- · Ambulances, unless medically necessary

+- · Infertility services